redhat-openstack/website/source/uncategorized/adding-a-compute-node.html.md

 Run packstack again, specifiying your modified answer file:

+FIXME: change $youranswerfile to the default filename for the answerfile

     sudo packstack --answer-file=$youranswerfile

 Packstack will prompt you for the root password for each of your nodes.